 We cook & deliver our online menu & meal plans every Monday & Wednesday, as well as our Chefs Table Meal Plan on Sundays.
 Orders can be placed up until midnight the night before delivery.
-On delivery day, you driver will reach out via text when they are about 15 minutes away
+On delivery day, you’ll get a text from our automated system around noon alerting you with a delivery window for later in the day.
+Then, the system will follow up a 2nd time when delivery is about 30 minutes away, and a final time after delivery has been made.

 Your food is always made from scratch the morning of delivery.
 Food holds fresh for 5 days, with a ‘consume by’ date on each individual label.